mansiruhil/fail-u-forward/readme.md

 # Fail U Forward

 **Fail U Forward** is a community driven platform where failure is not something to hide but something to celebrate.
-It’s designed to share honest stories of setbacks, rejections and lessons learned: all the stuff LinkedIn filters out.
+It’s designed to share honest stories of setbacks and rejections and lessons learned: all the stuff LinkedIn filters out.

 ## About